 If you’re filing a family-based petition such as Form I-130 for a relative or Form I-129F for a fiancé, here’s what you should know about the National Visa Center.

 Once U.S. Citizenship and Immigration Services (USCIS) approves a visa petition, they need to move the case to the U.S. State Department for consular processing.
-Consular processing encompasses the activities to complete the visa overseas.
+Consular processing encompasses the activities to complete the visa application overseas.
 Common examples of visa petitions include the following forms:

-- I-129F, Petition for Alien Fiancé
+• I-129F, Petition for Alien Fiancé

-- I-130, Petition for Alien Relative
+• I-130, Petition for Alien Relative

-- I-140, Petition for Alien Worker
+• I-140, Petition for Alien Worker

-Other forms like Forms I-360, I-526, I-600, and I-800 may be sent to the National Visa Center as well.
+USCIS may direct other forms like Forms I-360, I-526, I-600, and I-800 to the National Visa Center as well.

 After USCIS approves a petition, they will send you a Notice of Approval (I-797).
 At the same time, USCIS will move the files to the NVC.
 (It may take a month or more for the NVC to receive your case from USCIS.)
-Upon receipt, the NVC will give your case a unique NVC case number and send you a letter notifying you that they have your petition and what to do next.
+Upon receipt, the NVC will give your case a unique NVC case number and send you a welcome letter notifying you that they have your petition and what to do next.

 However, an approved petition does not necessarily mean that the NVC will begin processing the green card.
 To start, the beneficiary must have an immigrant visa immediately available.